scottish-government-design-system/designsystem.gov.scot/components/radio-buttons/index.md

 Radio buttons can be tracked through the original page path and a data attribute showing the question type and value selected.

 The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#radio-buttons).

+## Accessibility

+We use a custom style for radio buttons so that they're larger and easier to use than the standard radio buttons defined by the user's browser.
+We also use a custom style to make their focussed and selected states clearer.